-February is National Heart Month.
+29th September is World Heart Day.
 Dawn Watson, Clinical Lead at Tunstall, describes how telehealth can transform CVD care for both patients and clinicians.

 Many factors can contribute to developing CVD, however, it is possible to reduce the risks, live a healthier life and manage these conditions with some important lifestyle changes and the support of a Healthcare Team and technology.

 Telehealth has been around for some years now and its use continues to increase.
-The Covid-19 pandemic has resulted in commissioners of services and healthcare professionals having to think differently about services, look for ways to continue to have contact with patients, and monitor and manage a variety of medical conditions including CVD.
+The Covid-19 pandemic resulted in commissioners of services and healthcare professionals having to think differently about models of care delivery, look for ways to continue to have contact with patients, and monitor and manage a variety of medical conditions including CVD.
 As a result, the uptake of telehealth (also known as remote patient monitoring) has accelerated rapidly, enabling remote care, and reducing the risk of infection for patients and healthcare teams alike.
 These benefits continue to be realised even now the danger presented by Covid has reduced.

 Telehealth enables patients to monitor their medical condition at home using devices which provide information to their healthcare team, e.g.